 A Creative Hub

 The building contains several tenants – housing the headquarters of outdoor retailer evo, and a local development company as well as three local food retailers/restaurateurs.
-A common area off the lobby provides a place for social interaction and tenant events, while murals throughout the building provide splashes of whimsy and a connection to other street art throughout Fremont.
+A common area off the lobby provides a place for social interaction and tenant events, while murals throughout the building provide splashes of whimsy and a connection to other Fremont street art.

 Cedar Speedster Landscape Architecture